Bellydance Styles: Iraqi Kawleeya Dance

 You will see this dance called Iraqi Dance, Kawleeya (Kawliya, Qawliya), Iraqi Hair Dance, Iraqi Gypsy Dance, Hecha3, or Ghajar.
-Gypsy and Kawleeya are sometimes seen as derogatory terms; Ghajar is more polite.
+The terms Gypsy and, to some extent, Kawleeya are derogatory terms; Ghajar is more polite.

 When you see references to ‘Iraqi‘ style by bellydancers, this is the style they are probably talking about — but Iraqi people are more likely to to consider Chobi or Debke as their own.
 They will think of this as a dance that Ghajar women do for money in Iraq, but not an Iraqi dance.

 Related folk dances

 Kawleeya is most closely related to the Khaleegy group of dances.
 Some of the Gulf dance moves find a more energetic expression in Kawleeya, but this version of the dance has its own movement vocabulary as well.